loda-lang/loda-programs/programs/oeis/list2.md

 * [A269019](http://oeis.org/A269019) ([L18 program](269/A269019.asm)): a(n) = 2^n + 2*(-1)^n - 1.
 * [A269020](http://oeis.org/A269020) ([L11 program](269/A269020.asm)): a(n) = ceiling(n^(1+1/n)).
 * [A269024](http://oeis.org/A269024) ([L12 program](269/A269024.asm)): a(n) = A269020(n) - n.
+* [A269036](http://oeis.org/A269036) ([L122 program](269/A269036.asm)): Number of 2 X n 0..2 arrays with some element plus some horizontally, diagonally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A269044](http://oeis.org/A269044) ([L03 program](269/A269044.asm)): a(n) = 13*n + 7.
 * [A269059](http://oeis.org/A269059) ([L13 program](269/A269059.asm)): Construct a hollow square of 1's of side n and fill its interior with 0's to create a stack of n binary numbers.
 Express the sum of the stack in decimal.
 * [A269098](http://oeis.org/A269098) ([L17 program](269/A269098.asm)): Expansion of (1 + 2*x + 3*x^2 + x^3 + x^5)/(1 - x^3)^2.